Quixiquoddal, the Volcano God is angry. We must appease his wrath! Fr. Ted:

 - Played with in an episode of Inspector Gadget.
 In this case it wasn't virgins, but pineapples.
 This being a MAD ploy, however, the sacrifice consisted of bombs disguised as pineapples.

-- This almost happened to Octopus in Almost Naked Animals.
+- This almost happened to Octo in an episode of Almost Naked Animals.

-- Appears during Bright Eyes' Imagine Spot twice in My Little Pony Tales episode "Ponies in paradise".
+- Appears during Bright Eyes' Imagine Spot twice in the My Little Pony Tales episode "Ponies in Paradise".

 - Captain Planet and the Planeteers played with this once, with the idea of the angry volcano god being used as a distraction and a front for evil activity by the episode's villain.